 The path to zero waste.

 Biomass is organic matter, such as plant material and animal waste, that can be used as a source of fuel.
 Through its vast stores of chemical energy generated through natural processes, biomass provides a substantial energy source that is both renewable and sustainable.
-FastOx gasification systems can take this vast energy store and efficiently convert it into electricity, hydrogen, biofuels, and ammonia.
+However, not all biomass is alike when it comes to gasification.

 FastOx gasification, which reaches 4000⁰ F (2200⁰ C) has significant advantages over low-temperature gasification technologies, particularly when handling mixed biomass and biomass feedstocks with low ash melting points.
 The advantages of FastOx gasification over lower temperature gasifiers include:

 Feedstock diversity: FastOx gasifiers can handle the widest range of biomass including mixed biomass with varying morphology, sizing, shapes, and moisture content that might collapse the bed of a low-temperature gasifier